Camb-ai/MARS5-TTS/README.md

 - Use proper punctuation -- the model is can be guided and made better or worse with proper use of punctuation and capitalization.

-## Checkpoints
+## Model details

+**Checkpoints**

 The checkpoints for Mars 5 are provided under the releases tab of this github repo.
 We provide two checkpoints:

-- AR fp16 checkpoint, along with config embedded in the checkpoint.
+- AR fp16 checkpoint [~750M parameters], along with config embedded in the checkpoint.
-- NAR fp16 checkpoint, along with config embedded in the checkpoint.
+- NAR fp16 checkpoint [~450M parameters], along with config embedded in the checkpoint.
 - The byte-pair encoding tokenizer used for the L0 encodec codes and the English text is embedded in each checkpoint under the `'vocab'` key, and follows roughly the same format of a saved minbpe tokenizer.

+**Hardware requirements**:

+You must be able to store at least 750M+450M params on GPU, and do inference with 750M of active parameters.
+In general, at least **20GB of GPU VRAM** is needed to run the model on GPU (we plan to further optimize this in the future).

+If you do not have the necessary hardware requirements and just want to use Mars in your applications, you can use it via our API: see [docs.camb.ai](https://docs.camb.ai/).
+If you need some more credits to test it for your use case, feel free to reach out to `help@camb.ai` for help.

 ## Contributions